 More Tips on Stair Safety for Seniors

 - Encourage your loved ones to move slowly on the stairs, take one step at a time and always hold on to the handrail.
 They shouldn’t hurry, even if there’s someone waiting for them.
-If they use any walking aid, extra caution required.
+If they use any walking aid, extra caution is required.

 - Don’t leave or store anything on the stairs.
 Any obstacle increases the risk of falling.

-- In case of steep stairs using a stair assistance step (similar to a cane but has a rectangular bottom part) might help to make climbing safer for the elderly.
+- In the case of steep stairs using a stair assistance step (similar to a cane but has a rectangular bottom part) might help to make climbing safer for the elderly.

 - If your loved ones have a portable medical alert device encourage them to always take it with them.
 This way, in case of an emergency, they can ask for help immediately.
 Some models come with a fall-detection feature that further enhances safety.
 For more details check out our article about medical alert watches.